 The local temperatures have been swinging back and forth during the start of the year, and it’s conditions like this that will make you appreciate the power of your heat pump.
 You can enjoy energy-efficient heat that can handle our coldest Southern California days, and when you do need a touch of cooling, you only need to adjust the thermostat down for the heat pump to switch over to act as an AC.
 Our climate makes the most of heat pumps, and it’s one of the few places in the country where heat pumps will switch back and forth during a season.
+If you are considering a new system, here’s a general overview: heating system installation typically involves selecting the right unit, preparing the site, installing or upgrading ductwork, connecting electrical and fuel lines, and testing the system to ensure proper operation.
+Ductless systems offer a quicker setup compared to ducted systems and are especially suitable for modern HVAC solutions in older homes where ductwork may be impractical or obtrusive.
+Installing or upgrading ductwork is a crucial step for efficiency and performance, and the installation cost can increase if additional ductwork or repairs are needed.
+Installing a heating system in Irvine, CA involves assessment and design, obtaining permits, removing the old unit, installing new equipment and ductwork, making electrical and gas connections, and conducting final testing and inspection.

 A heat pump can’t be perfect, however, so you may run into a problem this winter where your heat pump just won’t heat.
 It may be stuck in cooling mode, or its heating mode doesn’t produce enough warmth.
 What’s going on, and do you need heat pump repair in Orange County?
-We’ll examine the “no heat” heat pump problem below—and when you need a solid answer and repairs, just call us.
+We’ll examine the “no heat” heat pump problem below, and when you need a solid answer and repairs, just call us.

 The broken reversing valve